ansible/community-docs/contribution_to_project.rst

 Contributing to Ansible
 ***********************

-This document describes ways how you can contribute to the Open Source projects of the Ansible ecosystem.
+This document describes many different ways you can contribute to the Open Source projects of the Ansible ecosystem.

 .. contents:: Topics